 Thinkin’ Machine Supercomputer

 This project is a reproduction and modern recreation of the Thinking Machines Connection Machine CM-1.
 The Connection Machine was a massively parallel computer from 1985, containing 65,536 individual processors arranged at the vertexes of a 16-dimension hypercube.
 This means each processor in the machine is connected to 16 adjacent processors.
+While the Connection Machine was the fastest computer on the planet in the late 1980s (Top500 only goes back to 1993), the company died during the second AI winter.

 This project is effectively identical to the lowest-spec Connection Machine built.
 It contains 4,096 individual RISC-V processors, each connected to 12 neighbors in a 12-dimensional hypercube.

-The Connection Machine was an early experiment in massive parallelism.
 The individual processors in the CM-1 couldn’t do much – they could only operate on a single bit at a time, and their computational capability isn’t much more than an ALU.
 This project leverages 40 years of Moore’s law to put small, cheap computers into a parallel array.
 Not only does this allow me to emulate the ALU-like processors in the original CM-1, but I can also run actual programs at the corners of a 12-dimensional hypercube.

 This is a faithful reproduction of the original, 1985-era Connection Machine, plus 40 years of Moore’s law and very poor impulse control.
 In 1985, this was the cutting edge of parallel computing.
 In 2025, it’s a weird art project with better chips.